-Eligibility for promotion involves both quality of performance and time served in their existing rank.
+Eligibility for promotion involves both quality of performance and time served in existing rank.
 Candidates will typically be considered worthy of promotion consideration when their annual evaluations demonstrate quality in performance consistent with the expected level of performance for the rank to which the candidate aspires as indicated in departmental bylaws.
-Candidates will also have to achieve any specific targets regarding teaching and service that are identified in department by-laws, criteria, or policies.
+Candidates will also have to achieve any specific targets for production of scholarly and creative projects that are identified in department by-laws, criteria, or policies.

 If candidates do not succeed in their bid for promotion, they should refrain from immediate resubmission unless the intervening changes show substantial improvements.
-Results of prior unsuccessful promotion attempts in the previous three years from the current submission shall be required to be included in a current promotion review submission.
-Unsuccessful attempts at promotion more than three years prior to the current submission, and promotion attempts while in a different position do not have to be documented in the current submission.
+Results of all prior unsuccessful reviews shall be required in subsequent promotion reviews.